dimafeng/dimafeng.github.io/_posts/vim.markdown

 I started to poke aroud and realized that there is no one source which can describe how to do something like that:

 Ok, we're motivated to do something cool.
-I'm using MacOS and, first of all, we need to update default **vim** 7.3 to 7.4.
+I'm using **MacOS** and **iTerm2**, even though vim is a crossplatform solution, this article aims to cover MacOS and iTerm in a few steps in the instruction   , first of all, we need to update default **vim** 7.3 to 7.4.
 We could use `brew install vim` but for macos, there is a better way - using macvim. **Macvim** is a latest vim compiled with proper flags.
 It adds a few benifits like cliapboard sharing.

 {% highlight bash %}
 $ brew install macvim